discord-samba/localization/_guides/writing_localization_files.md

 ...
 ```

-At the time of writing this, Sambo has no base commands written, so we are using examples from YAMDBF
+At the time of writing this, Samba has no base commands written, so we are using examples from YAMDBF
-for how command information can be provided via Sambo's Localization module.
+for how command information can be provided via Samba's Localization module.
 As you can see, we're
 providing information for two commands via the `desc` and `help` keys.
 Because there is a distinction
 between the subcategories for the two sets of keys, there is no overlap.

 ## Templating
 `.lang` files allow for more than just simple strings.
 String building would be a nightmare if interpolation
 weren't possible.
-The Sambo Localization module provides variable interpolation functionality through
+The Samba Localization module provides variable interpolation functionality through
 its templating syntax, which somewhat resembles Handlebars.
 There are a few different kinds of templates
 to use within your localization resources: